A Lot or a Little?

-Parents need to know that Crysis Remastered is a rerelease of the 2007 first-person shooter Crysis, which was once famed for its realistic sci-fi combat.
+Parents need to know that Crysis Remastered is a rerelease of the 2007 first-person shooter Crysis, which was once famed for its realistic sci-fi combat for the PlayStation 4, Xbox One, Nintendo Switch, and Windows PCs.
 The player's character, a futuristic soldier who fights both aggressive North Korean troops and vicious aliens aiming to invade the planet, wields traditional guns and fantastical weapons.
 Enemies bleed and scream in pain when shot, and players stumble across several massacres, with torn and bloody bodies littering the environment.
 Dialogue contains instances of strong language, including "f--k."

 It's nice that this remaster is being offered at a discounted price, because it really doesn't feel much like a modern game.
-Crysis Remastered on Switch isn't the prettiest or cleanest edition of Crytek's famed shooter.
+Crysis Remastered isn't the prettiest or cleanest edition of Crytek's famed shooter.
 It's been slightly cleaned up and enhanced compared to the Xbox 360 and PlayStation 3 editions of the game, but it still has some occasional frame rate hitches and smudgy textures.
-The original PC version -- and, presumably, the forthcoming PlayStation 4 and Xbox One remastered editions -- still offers superior graphics and performance (as well as an extra mission cut from the console releases).
-That said, the Switch edition offers the ability to play on the go and make use of gyroscopic aiming assistance, a pair of advantages that could shuffle it to the top of the pile for certain players.
+The original PC version, as well as the PlayStation 4 and Xbox One remastered editions, still offer improved graphics and performance (as well as an extra mission cut from the previous console releases.
+But the newer consoles still have some hiccups during play, particularly during checkpoint saves and loads that interrupts the flow of the gameplay, especially in the middle of firefights.
+At least the Switch edition offers the ability to play on the go and make use of gyroscopic aiming assistance, a pair of advantages that could shuffle it to the top of the pile for certain players.

 Regardless of the hardware you choose to play on, you should be aware that Crysis shows its age in terms of structure and mechanics.
 It desperately wants to provide an open-world feel, and the environment is indeed free to explore up to a point.
 But don't go in expecting the kind of enormous world and exploration liberty found in modern games like Far Cry 5 and Assassin's Creed: Odyssey.
 The voice acting and performance capturing holds up fairly well, but the game's story feels somewhat threadbare compared to today's narratively complex games.
 It's unwilling to dive too deeply into the political conflict that brought the soldiers to the island, flesh out the backgrounds of the main soldiers, or provide much in the way of personality for the main hero.
 And while the nanosuit abilities seemed super cool when the game was originally released, similar superhero concepts have been done -- and done better -- in many games since.
 Crysis Remastered is less a must-have revisit of a classic shooter and more a game history curiosity that will likely be best appreciated by players interested in seeing how much shooters have changed over the years.